 Who is Nationwide Recovery Systems?

 Nationwide Recovery Systems, Ltd. (NRS), aka Nationwide Recovery Service, is a debt collection agency located in Tyler, Texas.
-They focus their collection efforts on the following industries:

 - communications and energy